-Appraising is an always changing profession.
-Commonly, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
-They do this extra work to guarantee the end user has the best information possible.
-To stay current with the constantly changing requirements, West Valley Appraisal Services is always testing additional tools and tweaking processes to increase efficiency so we can do more work for more effectively.
-Since West Valley Appraisal Services knows that time is important to everyone, below are some things you can do to accelerate the process on any appraisals ordered from West Valley Appraisal Services.
+The appraisal profession is evolving at all times.
+Regularly, it seems, appraisers are asked to offer extra information or have steps added to their data gathering.
+They do this extra work to ensure their client has the best data to be had.
+In order to stay current with the always changing requirements, West Valley Appraisal Services is constantly seeking new tools and improving processes to increase efficiency so we can do more work for quickly.
+Since West Valley Appraisal Services knows that time is important to everyone, we've listed some things you can do to lessen turn times on any appraisals you order from West Valley Appraisal Services.

-- When you order online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
-Ordering online is the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether the order was received.
+- When you order online, you automatically get e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to retype information from a fax, and you don't have to wonder whether we received the request.

-- Confirm that the subject property data is accurate and complete.
+- Complete and accurate subject property data is crucial.

-- Having just one number incorrect on the street address can really unnecessarily interrupt an appraisal assignment.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, you're always free to contact us
+If you have any questions about your property or an assignment we're working on for you, don't hesitate to call us at

-- Tell us up front of the property's unique details.
+- Tell us up front of the property's unique characteristics.

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how differing details contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
-While these are things that we'd find out on our own, knowing them early on makes your report arrive faster.
+- Cookie-cutter homes are relatively easy to appraise.
+What takes time is analyzing how features unique to a property add to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we'll find out on our own anyway, and knowing them early on makes your report arrive earlier.

-- Setting an inspection time and date with the homeowner can be one of the most inefficient tasks in the appraisal process.
-It's understandable for a homeowner to be uncomfortable with an outsider looking in every square foot of their home, taking pictures, and making numerous notes.
-With the idea that it will make the house appraise for more money, many homeowners feel they should make the place spotless before the inspection.
-So they delay the appointment until the house is cleaned.
+- Confirming an appointment with the homeowner can be one of the most time consuming parts in the appraisal process.
+Some current homeowners are clearly apprehensive with the fact an unknown persons wants to come in their house, look around, and make numerous notes.
+Thinking that it will increase the value, many homeowners feel they ought to make the place spotless before the appraisal inspection.
+So they put off the inspection until it is cleaned.

-Coming directly from you -- a person they've been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely shorten the appraisal inspection time.
-Our website has several pages of relevant information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet the staff and learn more about our services.
-And tell them it benefits them to set the appointment as soon as possible!
+Hearing from you -- the person they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can shorten the time it takes to inspect a home.
+Please feel free to point your clients to this website, where we have lots of pages of relevant information for homeowners as well as others about the appraisal process.
+Tell them to call us if they want to familiarize themselves with our staff and services.
+And tell them it's in their interest to set the appointment as soon as possible!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is available to you online.
-There's no easier or faster way to track your report's status.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As we complete each important milestone in an assignment, that information is available instantly to you online.
+It's never been easier to keep track of the status of your report.